 Overview

-CEG is the natural gas distributor for the city of Rio de Janeiro and Rio is the natural gas distributor for the remainder of the State.
-CEG/Rio have exclusive, closed-access concession contracts to serve the entire gas market in the State of Rio de Janeiro, which has a population of over 14 MM people.
-CEG/Rio currently serves 566,086 residential, 9,163 commercial and 416 industrial customers in the state through a 2,200 km distribution concession.
+CEG is the natural gas distributor for the city of CEG-Rio de Janeiro, and CEG-Rio is the natural gas distributor for the remainder of the State.
+CEG/CEG-Rio possess exclusive, closed-access concession contracts to serve the entire gas market in the State of CEG-Rio de Janeiro, which has a population of over 14 MM people.
+CEG/CEG-Rio currently serves 566,086 residential, 9,163 commercial and 416 industrial customers in the state through a 2,200 km distribution concession area.

-The maps below show the existing networks of CEG and Rio.
+The maps below show the existing networks of CEG and CEG-Rio.